 - 1 teaspoon salt, plus more to taste

 While the butter melts and garlic cooks, add potatoes to a medium pot and fill with water making sure all potatoes are covered, Season liberally with salt.
 Bring to a boil and reduce to a simmer until potatoes are fork-tender, about 15-20 minutes.

 - Drain potatoes, making sure to get rid of ALL excess moisture.
 VERY IMPORTANT!

-- While potatoes are still hot, but manageable, peel and then pass through a ricer and add back to pot.
+While potatoes are still hot, but manageable, peel and then pass through a ricer and add back to pot.
 (I rice them into the pot.)

 - Transfer to serving dish.
 Melt remaining butter and pour over potatoes.
 Sprinkle with paprika and chopped parsley.